dankraus/padawan360/README.md

 Be sure you have the latest version of the Arduino IDE installed available [here at the Arduino website](https://www.arduino.cc/en/Main/Software).

 Installing libraries and using the Arduino IDE is beyond the scope of this documentation.
-Refer to the Arduino website's documentation for how to install libraries and upload software to your Arduino.
+Refer to the Arduino website's documentation for how to install libraries and upload software to your Arduino here https://www.arduino.cc/en/Guide and here https://www.arduino.cc/en/guide/libraries#toc5 .
+Note, you do not need to include the libraries in your sketch as the code to include them is already there.
+They simply need to be installed so that the Arduino IDE software can find them when compiling the sketch.

 ### USB Shield